ec-europa/digitec/data/events/parallel-1-open-source-software.md

   - speaker: Reda
   - speaker: 'Kempf '
 ---
-Join the discussion, followed by Q&A, to learn about:
+Join the discussion to learn about:

 * Challenges when running a major open source software community: VLC
 * European Commission's approach to open source software